Astrophysics Milestones For Pulsar Timing Array Gravitational Wave Detection: Introduction

 In this paper, we forecast the evolution of GWB inference into the future, under the assumption that the signal is produced by cosmological SMBHBs.
-While there may be alternate sources for the GWB, and there have been many recent suggestions of such alternative interpretations for the NANOGrav 12.5 yr results, the results that we derive here are generalizable to other sources of the GWB.
-We simulate a PTA dataset with a baseline of 20 years using the TOA uncertainties, pulsar noise properties and observational cadences derived in the NANOGrav 12.5 yr dataset (see Methods section).
-We retain the 45 pulsars from the 12.5 yr analysis and do not add any new pulsars as a function of time.
-This latter choice implies that the temporal growth rate of the detection statistics that we derive in this work will be relatively conservative, since an addition of pulsars to the PTA is known to increase the detection significance of the GWB \citep{os_scaling_laws_siemens}.
-Similarly, as shown later, the combination of NANOGrav data with that of the EPTA and PPTA into the IPTA, can significantly improve sensitivity and detection rates.

-We inject ten different realizations of the detector noise and an isotropic GWB signal with spectral index $\alpha = -2/3$ for each of eight different amplitudes in the range $10^{-16} \leq A_{\rm GWB} \leq 5 \times 10^{-15}$ into our synthesized $20$-year baseline array.
-We then study how the signal evolves in our data by analyzing increasingly longer slices of each simulation, from $10$ years up to the final $20$ years.
-These injected datasets are analyzed using NANOGrav's standard detection pipeline \citep{NG9_sgwb, NG11_sgwb, NG12p5_gwb} under the assumption that the GWB is sufficiently modeled using a pure power-law strain spectrum with a spectral index that is allowed to vary (see Methods section).
+There may be alternate sources of the GWB, and there have been many recent suggestions of such interpretations for the NANOGrav 12.5~yr results \citep[see, e.g.,][]{ng12p5_pbh_1,ng12p5_pbh_2, ng12p5_cs_1,ng12p5_cs_2}.
+The scaling results that we derive here are generalizable to such other sources of the GWB.
+Similar analyses performed in the past were focused only on the time to detection of the GWB \citep[e.g.,][]{2016ApJ...819L...6T, rosado_forecast, sarah_forecast, Kelley+2017b}, and while this remains important (especially given the results in \citet{NG12p5_gwb}) we consider here for first time the evolution of the GWB parameter measurement uncertainties.
+The evolution of these properties is of crucial importance in determining the source and underlying physics that produces the GWB.
+For example, while a GWB from SMBHBs produces a spectral index of $\alpha = -2/3$, a GWB produced by primordial GWs can have a spectral index, $\alpha = -2 \textrm{ or } -1$ \citep[][]{primordial_gw_spectrum, lasky_pgw}, while a GWB produced by some models of cosmic strings have $\alpha = -7/6$ \citep[][]{cosmic_string_spectrum}.
+A distinction between these source models can only be made once the spectral index measurement uncertainty is small enough to exclude one (or more) of the predicted spectral indices.
+Similarly, different models of a given source can produce different amplitudes of the GWB, and thus knowing when we can distinguish between them is dependent on the evolution of the measurement uncertainties on the GWB amplitude.